 - Organize data coming from a large number of sources and/or to a large number of New Relic accounts.

-- Identify teams, roles, environments, or regions to know who's responsible for what (see example use cases).
+- Identify teams, roles, environments, or regions to know who's responsible for what.
+See some examples.

 - Query and chart APM data.

 Tags are useful for organizing your data at a high level.
 If you want to add more fine-grained detail, like capturing user names or other high-cardinality values, we recommend using custom attributes or custom events.